 And even more to realize that members of the family (of which I was now one) were expected to act with upper-middle class decorum and propriety according to our more or less illustrious heritage.
-There’s always a few skeletons in the family closet and I am one of them.
+There’s always a few skeletons in the family closet.

-I know how to behave decorously and despite all appearances to the contrary I do, when the occasion arises; but because the daily dose of quiet steel discipline that was insistently instilled in me from my adoptive family – who was also of middle class stock – my heart defies these value systems as I defy and challenge all false control mechanisms.
+Yet I know how to behave decorously and despite all appearances to the contrary I do, when the occasion arises; but because the daily dose of quiet steel discipline that was insistently instilled in me from my adoptive family – who was also of middle class stock – my heart defies these value systems as I defy and challenge all false control mechanisms.
 The worm, eventually turned.
-Luckily for some members of my biological family they always have an excuse to fall back on…
+Luckily for some members of my biological family they always have an excuse to fall back on for my unconventional life.

 I am illegitimate and therefore unsalvageable.
 Inferior by the circumstances of my birth.

 And so to outsiders my grandmother was the essence of respectability, whilst still vivacious, sometimes sharp tongued and very much cultured.
 And to insiders – who knows?
 For I am not one of them.
-I never really knew her.
+I never will be.

 So whilst the rest of my family mourn her passing, I – who cannot travel in my third trimester – am left here in Sweden to pen a few thoughts to read out at her funeral.
 I cannot speak of what she meant to me as she meant nothing; so instead I will speak of what I saw she meant to them.

 “Her children did their utmost to care and protect her from unpleasantness, from worry and from loneliness.

 They visited her every day most weeks when she finally moved into a home and before that had been instrumental in creating events in her life to keep her amused and entertained, as well as preparing her meals and ensuring her security.